 Judge Rules Requirement Doesn’t ‘Meaningfully Increase’ Employers’ Burden

 On March 4, Judge Chutkan ruled that the OMB could not provide sufficient proof that providing such data would “meaningfully increase the burden on employers,” and therefore that the Trump administration’s stay of the EEOC’s pay data collection was illegal.

 The EEOC has not yet issued a reporting deadline in the wake of Judge Chutkan’s ruling, but unless the Trump administration files an appeal, soon companies with more than 100 employees will be required to send pay rates and hours worked along with statistics regarding gender, race, and ethnicity to the EEOC.

 While companies will not have to release information about specific individuals, it will be easy to see how people in the same job categories are being paid compared to individuals with different genders, races, and ethnicities.
 Accessing and studying this information will be an important step in recognizing and fighting pay-based inequality.
 Having access to this data will pave the way for more scholarly research on the wage gap and its many intersections between ethnicity, race, and gender.

 If you suspect that you are being unfairly compensated, or feel that you have been unjustly terminated from your job, the lawyers of Jackson Spencer Law have decades of experience advocating for employees with such claims against their employers.
-To arrange a consultation with one of our attorneys, call us at (800) 596 – 5074 or fill out our contact form.
+To arrange a consultation with one of our attorneys, call or text us at (800) 596 – 5074 or fill out our contact form.